National Organic Program – An Overview

 Certification

 Subpart E of the organic regulations governs the certification process.
 “Certification” is when a certifying agent determines that an operation has complied with all applicable NOP requirements.
 7 C.F.R. § 250.2.
 A “certifying agent” is “[a]ny entity accredited by the Secretary for the purpose of certifying a production or handling operation as a certified [organic] production or handling operation.”
 Id.
 Certification is documented by a certificate of organic operation.
 Id.
 The organic regulations set forth general requirements for applying for certification, how certifying agents should review applications, how certifying agents should conduct on-site inspections, and how certifying agents should grant and deny certifications.
 7 C.F.R. § 205.400-406.
+The certification authority ensures that “prohibited substances have not been and are not being applied to the operation.”
+27 C.F.R. §205.403(c).

 National List and National Organic Standards Board

 The OFPA established the National Organic Standards Board (NOSB).
 7 U.S.C. § 6518.
 The NOSB is a Federal Advisory Board comprised of fifteen public volunteers from across the organic community.
 Id. § 6518(b).
 The NOSB reviews and makes recommendations on various issues involving the production, handling, and processing of organic products.
 Most notably, the NOSB assists with developing and amending the “National List of Allowed and Prohibited Substances” set forth by the NOP.
-The National List identifies synesthetic substances that organic producers may use and natural substances that organic producers may not use.
-Id. § 6517.
-The National List is based upon recommendations submitted to the Secretary of Agriculture by the NOSB.
-Id. § 6517(d)(1).
-Any person may petition the NOSB to consider whether a substance should be listed as allowed or prohibited on the National List.
-See 7 C.F.R. § 205.607(a).

 State Organic Programs

-Any state may create a state organic program (SOP) for production and handling operations within that state.
-The SOP is subject to certain conditions set by the NOP.
 The SOP must comply with all NOP requirements, although it may contain additional requirements that are more restrictive than NOP requirements “because of environmental conditions or the necessity of specific production or handling practices particular to the State or region of the United States.”
 7 U.S.C. § 6507(a)-(b)(1).
-Any additional or more restrictive requirements in the SOP must further the purposes of the NOP.
+Any additional or more restrictive requirements in the SOP must be consistent with the OFPA and further the purposes of the OFPA.
 Thus, the SOP must be consistent with NOP and must not be “discriminatory towards agricultural commodities organically produced in other States.”
 Id. § 6507(b)(2)(A)-(C).
-The Secretary of Agriculture must approve the SOP before it can be implemented by the state.